Ticker

 Its best to just pick one or two aspects of your life to set new goals.
 Don't go straight to thinking about big changes, focus on realistic, short-term goals that will help you create momentum again.
 Examples:

-• I am going to apply to three separate jobs this week.
+• I am applying to three separate jobs this week.

 • I'm going to spend a minimum of 30 minutes every day on my new skill.